 However, most states—including Texas—now also have the option for “no-fault” divorces.
 Some states in the US, in fact, have moved towards completely eliminating fault as an option as grounds for getting a divorce, but a majority still give you the option to pursue your divorce on either fault or no-fault grounds.
 Texas falls into this category.
 Below we have outlined the seven different grounds for which you can file for divorce in the state of Texas.

-Often referred to as “irreconcilable differences,” insupportability means there are fundamental aspects of each spouse’s personality which are incompatible with a marriage.
+Often referred to as “irreconcilable differences,” insupportability in divorce means there are fundamental aspects of each spouse’s personality which are incompatible with a marriage.
 This covers a broad spectrum of potential issues, and there is no need to demonstrate any fault or blame for the breakdown.
 Insupportability provides grounds for divorce in Texas.
 Technically speaking, this is the only no-fault reason for getting divorced in Texas.
 If you want to end your marriage based on insupportability, it means that there has been some sort of breakdown in your union from which you do not believe your marriage can recover.
 As a result, most people who do not wish to “air their dirty laundry” file simply for a no-fault divorce.

 Fault Grounds for Divorce